jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   the program_ works and can reliably make a Python_ `Test Driven Development`_ environment the way I want it, but there is a problem

 --------------------------------------------------------------------------------------------
-how to use variables in a PowerShell script
+how to use a variable in a PowerShell script
 --------------------------------------------------------------------------------------------

 I changed ``magic`` to ``magic_again`` in 4 places in ``makePythonTdd.sh``.
-I would have to do the same change every time I have a new project, and I want to follow `The Do Not Repeat Yourself (DRY) Principle`_.
+I would have to do the same change every time I have a new project, and I want to follow `TThe Do Not Repeat Yourself (DRY) Principle`_.
 I want the program_ to take a project name once and use that name when making the project to make the following

 - the project folder_
 - the file_ for the program_ in the ``src`` folder_